Meet the Team

 annie@generatehope.org

 Annie Rodriguez is a servant leader who joins GenerateHope after a lengthy career working at the Neighborhood House Association (NHA) in San Diego.
 While at NHA she worked her way up from Case Manager to Vice President of Early Childhood Development.
 Annie has over 25 years of experience working in non-profit organizations and 17 years of experience working in positions of leadership.
 She received a Master of Social Work in 2005 and a Bachelor of Arts in Sociology in 2001 from San Diego State University.
 Early in her career she had the opportunity to serve as a therapist for foster youth who have been sexually exploited.
 Joining the GenerateHope Team was an answered prayer for Annie, who knew that God had a plan to use her to work with human trafficking survivors.
 Annie is a native San Diegan who is deeply invested in the community and demonstrates this through her passion for leading quality programs.
-She lives in Carlsbad with her husband and two sons.
-She and her family are long time members of Calvary Chapel Carlsbad, where Annie has been serving in the Children’s Ministry for over 13 years.
+She lives in Carlsbad with her family.
+They are long time members of Calvary Chapel Carlsbad (now Steadfast Church), where Annie has been serving in the Children’s Ministry for over 13 years.

 Susan Munsey, LCSW